-This Management's Discussion and Analysis ("MD&A") of Resverlogix Corp.'s operations and financial position should be read in conjunction with the audited consolidated financial statements and the notes thereto for the eight month period ended December 31, 2020 and the year ended April 30, 2020.
-This MD&A is dated March 30, 2021.
+This Management's Discussion and Analysis ("MD&A") of Resverlogix Corp.'s operations and financial position should be read in conjunction with the unaudited condensed interim consolidated financial statements and the notes thereto for the three months ended March 31, 2021 and April 30, 2020 and the audited consolidated financial statements and the notes thereto and the Management's Discussion and Analysis for the eight month period ended December 31, 2020 and the year ended April 30, 2020.
+This MD&A is dated May 14, 2021.
 Our financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and comprise Resverlogix Corp. (the "Company") and its wholly-owned subsidiary Resverlogix Inc. (together referred to as the "Group").
 All amounts in the following MD&A are stated in US dollars unless otherwise stated.
 References to "we", "us" or "our" mean Resverlogix Corp. and its subsidiary unless the context otherwise requires.